Luqman-Khokhar/keystone-magic-link/README.md

-# 🔐 Keystone 6 Magic Auth Login
+# 🔐 Keystone 6 Magic Auth Login / (Use - AuthRemoved - Branch)

 This project implements **passwordless login** using **Magic Link Authentication** with [Keystone 6](https://keystonejs.com/).
 Users enter their email and receive a secure link to log in — no passwords required! ✨